Enugu (city): Government

 Enugu city covers three local government areas: Enugu East, Enugu North and Enugu South.
 A Local Government Council exists for each of these seats that manages sectors including primary education and health; an elected Executive Chairman and a group of elected Councilors form the Local Government Council that heads each Local Government Area.
 Enugu South is split between its rural and urban parts when electing an Executive Chairman.
 The Executive Chairmen include Paul Ogbe for Enugu South Urban, Theresa Egbo for Enugu South Rural, Emma Onoh for Enugu North, and Christopher Ugwu for Enugu East; these chairmen represent their LGA's in the Enugu State House of Assembly.
 The Ministry of Lands, Survey and Town Planning (at the state level) and the Local Planning Authority (at the local government level) are responsible for the administration of urban lands and town planning.
 Government House, Enugu is where the government of the state is based.
-On the federal level, the city of Enugu is split between two congressional areas; Enugu North/South represented by Chukwuegbo Ofor and Enugu East represented by Gilbert Nnaji; both representatives are in the People's Democratic Party (PDP) as is Ifeanyichukwu Ugwuanyi (GBURU-GBURU), the governor of Enugu State.
+On the federal level, the city of Enugu is split between two congressional areas; Enugu North/South represented by Chukwuegbo Ofor and Enugu East represented by Gilbert Nnaji; both representatives are in the People's Democratic Party (PDP) as his excellency Peter Mbah, the governor of Enugu State.

 Demographics

 According to the 2006 Nigerian census, the Enugu metropolitan area has an estimated population of 722,664.
 This estimate along with population estimates of other Nigerian cities have been disputed with accusations of population inflation and deflation in favour of the northern part of the country.
 The population of Enugu is predominantly Christian, as is the rest of southeastern Nigeria.
-Like the rest of Nigeria most people in Enugu speak Nigerian English alongside the dominant language in the region.
-In this case the dominant language is Igbo.
-Nigerian English, or pidgin (a mix of English and indigenous words) is often used because of ethnic diversity and sometimes because of the diversity of dialects in the Igbo language.
-In cultural and linguistic terms Enugu is within the Northern cluster of the Igbo region which includes other towns such as Owo, Nike, Agbani, and cities like Awka and Nsukka.
+Like the rest of Nigeria, most people in Enugu speak Nigerian English in addition to the dominant indigenous language of the area — in the case of Enugu, the dominant language is Igbo with minority groups speaking their own languages along with English and (often) Igbo.
+Along with standard Nigerian English, Pidgin English is commonly spoken, with the forms of English often being employed lingua francas to communicate across ethnic lines or even between speakers of disparate Igbo dialects.
+In cultural and linguistic terms, Enugu is within the northern cluster of the Igbo region which includes other communities like Agbani, Awka, Owo, Nike, and Nsukka.

-The indigenous people of Enugu include Enugwu-Ngwo people who live on the aged Hill-Top plain towards the Milliken Hills on the west, with their farm lands sprawling all over the valley, the Ogui Nike who live in the areas surrounding Hotel Presidential, Obiagu, Ama-Igbo, Ihewuzi and Onu-Asata.
-Other groups include the Awkunanaw people, who live mainly in the Achara Layout and Uwani areas.
-Other Nike people live around the Abakpa, Iji-Nike, and Emene areas of the city.
-Most of the non-indigenous people of Enugu are migrants from other parts of the Igbo cultural area.
-After the majority Igbo, the Yoruba people are another significant ethnic group found present in Enugu; other groups include the Hausa, Kanuri, Ijaw, and Fulani people.